 - If it comes out dry and undercooked, add a little water and cook again.

 - It always recovers!

 The object is to break apart individual grains that are adhering to one another with moist starch particles.

-- It’s best to fluff while the fonio is still warm, before the grains have had a chance to adhere too strongly to one another.
+- Fluff when warm!
+It’s best to fluff while the fonio is still warm, before the grains have had a chance to adhere too strongly to one another.

-- Whether using a fork or a spoon (not a wooden spoon – it’s too thick), use the thin edge to fluff rather than the broad face.
+- Use a fork or spoon.
+Whether using a fork or a spoon (not a wooden spoon – it’s too thick), use the thin edge to fluff rather than the broad face.
 Use a small surface area separates the moist grains instead of compressing them.

 For extra soft fonio, various people we know swear by each of these techniques to achieve pleasing softness of the fluffed fonio:

 - Drizzle a little oil into your dry fonio and stir vigorously until all clumps have disappeared and the oil coats every grain.
 Then cook using one of the basic techniques.